What's in a name?

 Our MS in Supply Chain Management got off the ground with much success.
 We are now seen as the go-to source for supply chain recruiters—to the point that we have more job opportunities than students (2:1).
-Likewise, our Intercontinental MBA cohort will be taking off this fall, with students traveling to four continents; much of this was made possible through scholarships.

 We launched the city's first and only Supply and Value Chain Center in concert with a representative from the mayor's office.
 We also formed the Raymond C. Baumhart, S.J., Center for Social Enterprise and Responsibility.

 Our MBA jumped 16 spots in the latest round of rankings by U.S. News & World Report, placing us in the nation's top 50 (and Chicago's top 3) part-time programs.
 Meanwhile, our graduate marketing program climbed six spots, while our graduate accounting program rose by three spots—placing both in the nation's top 25.

 Everywhere you go—whether walking through the halls of Maguire or taking a cab to the airport—the Quinlan name can be seen and heard.
 As a result, we have received an onslaught of new media attention, not just at the local level but also on a national scale.

 Indeed, the power of a naming gift far exceeds its monetary value.
 We are so thankful for Mr. Quinlan's generosity—as much as we are proud of our community—and we look forward to the year ahead.